Clearinx/SeatExchangerApp/README.md

 When you tap on the + sign, you will be prompted for the flightcode, and the departure date.
 If you tap on the Submit button, in the background, the following procedure will happen:

 <img src="https://github.com/Clearinx/SeatExchangerApp/blob/master/Docs/Diagrams/Flowchart/Keeping%20flights%20and%20seats%20in%20local%20and%20cloud%20DB%20in%20sync.jpg" width="590" height="1062">

-As you can see from this diagram, in the current implementation the unique identifier of the flights is the iataNumber (flight number).
-This will be changed in the near future, because the iata number identifies a flight route, not an exact flight.
-This means that the iata number will be the same in case of the same flight routes in a different time.
-This it leads to the following things:

-- For example flights FR110 on November 5th and November 6th are handled as identical
-- As nothing deletes the flights if they become obsolate (the departure date passes), they will remain in iCloud.
-This causes the following:
-  - For example someone registers on a flight with an iataNumber FR110 and date 2019.10.25.
-This flight will be stored in iCloud with this date.
-If someone else wants to register on the same FR110 flight, but on 2019.11.03, the app will fetch the existing FR110 flight, with departure date 2019.10.25, as the unique identifier is FR110 in this case.

 ### Check the status of a flight